Poetry in Motion--Believe You Can Fly

 Fly high, so high on your gossamer wings; prove that thoughts are crucial, your mindset, everything.

-Clearing your flight path is what you now must do; change the dialogue of what you always say to you.
+Clearing your flight path is what you now must do; change the dialogue of what you are saying to you.

-Then you'll be ready, with faith, when you truly believe; there are no limits from on high, for what you can achieve.
+Then you'll be ready, with faith, when you truly believe; there are no limits from on high, to what you can achieve.

 Yes, you were born to fly.
 But, for your dreams to get the "big air" they need for altitude, you have to have confidence that you can do it.
 Having self-confidence means believing in yourself, and believing that you are able to accomplish what you set out to do.
 How confident are you in yourself, and in your abilities?
 Are you sure you are a person of value?
 Or is there a little voice sitting in the farthest corner of your mind, just waiting to tell you, during the times in your life when you most need to feel the most self-confidence, that you’re not all that?
 There is a saying that “you are what you eat,” and I believe it is true to some extent.
 But I know, it is also true that “you are what you think.”